blackhatflow/blog/airtable.md

 ## Campaign scheduler

-Campaign scheduler auto start and auto pause campaign the time and day you choose.
+Campaign scheduler is a bot that will auto start and auto pause campaign on the time and day you choosed.

-It's useful because most of the offers have ON hours where you get most of the traffic and higher CR
+It's useful because most of the offers have ON hours where you get most of the traffic and higher CR.
 Letting campaign live at night increase the risk of getting your campaign banned.

-Think about it by scheduling your campaign between 8h - 20h local time you reduce risk by 50%
+Scheduling your campaign reduce risk of getting banned by 50%

 ![Screen Shot 2020-03-18 at 11.12.20 AM.png](https://raw.githubusercontent.com/blackhatflow/storage/master/2020/03/20-15-49-12-Screen%20Shot%202020-03-18%20at%2011.12.20%20AM.png)